Venous circle of Trolard

 History and etymology

-The term "venous circle of Trolard" was recently coined 2 based on work in the late 1800s by Jean Baptiste Paulin Trolard (1842–1910), a French anatomist who studied the anastomotic veins of the brain 6.
+The term "venous circle of Trolard" was recently coined 2 based on work in the late 1800s by Jean Baptiste Paulin Trolard (1842–1910), a French doctor and anatomist who studied the anastomotic veins of the brain 6.
+He also described the superior anastomotic vein of Trolard which carries his eponym 7.